sakoula/HP-EliteDesk-800-G2-6700/README.md

-# HP EliteDesk 800 G2 Tower PC (Skylake) for macOS Mojave
+# HP EliteDesk 800 G2 Tower PC (Skylake) for macOS Catalina & Mojave

 Hackintosh your HP EliteDesk 800 G2 Tower PC Skylake.
 This is intented to create a fully functional hackintosh for the HP EliteDesk 800 G2 Tower PC i7-6700 (Skylake).